ShahriarAhnaf/LC-3-VM/README.md

 **Store register STR**
 - reads the contents in the base register + an offset from the 6 last bits and writes it to the address specified in bits [11-9]

+**TRAP OPCODES**
+- Defined in an enum!
+- Basically OS API for how to deal with I/O from the console and how to do basic actions such as keyboard input and outputting into the terminal with characters.

 FINISH THE OPCODES!
     9 remaining
 -   ~OP_BRANCH,~  /* branch */